MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/paging-behaviors-and-ordering.md

 - Orders that do not include unique identifiers

-- Orders that have single or multiple fields that are not likely to provide uniqueness such as:
+- Orders that have single or multiple columns that are not likely to provide uniqueness such as:
   - Status and state
   - Option sets or booleans
   - Name values by themselves (i.e., last only, first only, company name only)
-  - Text fields like titles, descriptions, multi-line text
+  - Text columns like titles, descriptions, multi-line text
-  - Non unique number fields
+  - Non unique number columns

-### Ordering and multiple entity queries
+### Ordering and multiple table queries

 Sometimes data is needed that spans multiple entities and must be queried with a table JOIN.
 In these cases, ordering can be included for both entities in the query.
-Make sure to use at least one column with a unique ID per entity to ensure the paging provides the best results.
+Make sure to use at least one column with a unique ID per table to ensure the paging provides the best results.
 However, the query will be downgraded to legacy paging, where no paging cookie will be returned, in these cases due to limitations of the N:1 relationship structure that could result in